AdnaneMezrag/LibraryManagmentSystem/README.md

 LibraryManagmentSystem folder is for the frontend.
-The other two folders (DataAccessLayer + BusinessLayer) for the backend
+The other two folders (DataAccessLayer(For retrieving the data from the Database) + BusinessLayer(For handling the system's logic)) for the backend

 To be able to run this code you will have to:
 1- Have visual studio community edition.